June 1, 2020

 SOOOOO, in light of that suggestion, let’s talk about elopements.
 In my opinion, they can be just as amazing as a big wedding with all your family and friends, maybe even more amazing!
 Take this opportunity to think about all the ways you can inject your personality into this smaller ceremony.

 You can still have a beautiful bouquet to carry, whether you are getting married in the courthouse, a backyard, or a wedding venue, and whether you have 10 people watching you, 100, or 500.
 Maybe you’d like to take it up a notch with an amazing flower crown, hair flowers or floral jewelry.
 You probably had already planned on boutonnieres, but maybe you step it up with a floral pocket square or bow-tie.
 You’re having to compromise on the way your wedding happens, why not do it YOUR way?
 Add some flare!
 Have fun with it!

 This sweet bouquet is from an elopement last fall at Strong Mansion.

-This bouquet and matching flower crown were created from all Maryland grown flowers for a photoshoot that we did a few years ago to show elopement inspiration – we had no idea how appropriate the images would be!
+This bouquet and matching flower crown were created from all Maryland grown flowers for a photoshoot that we did a few years ago to show elopement and micro wedding inspiration – we had no idea how appropriate the images would be!